Home / People / Toby Grainger

 Corporate

 Toby is the Managing Partner of the Singapore office and also heads the Corporate team and Indonesian desk.
-He has a long-standing record of advising on financial, corporate and M&A, venture capital and cross-border investment transactions in the Asia-Pacific region.
+He has a long-standing record of advising on corporate M&A, venture capital and cross-border investment transactions in the Asia-Pacific region.

 He advises clients on all aspects of M&A and greenfield projects, investment structuring, fundraising, shareholder and joint venture agreements, ESOPs, other forms of investment instruments and a wide spectrum of operational agreements.

 Toby is recommended in various legal ranking directories as a leading practitioner, including in Chambers 2021 for Startups and Emerging Companies, Asia Pacific Legal 500 2018 as having extensive Indonesia experience and “excellent business acumen and understanding of clients’ needs”.
-He is also recognised in Chambers Corporate/M&A in Singapore and Chambers 2016-2018 as an expert based abroad for Indonesia Corporate / M&A and as a leading lawyer for Corporate & Finance in IFLR 2016-2021.
+He is also recognised in Chambers Corporate/M&A in Singapore and Chambers 2016-2018 as an expert based abroad for Indonesia Corporate / M&A and as a leading lawyer for Corporate & Finance in IFLR 2016- 2023.

 Toby is dual qualified in both Australia and New Zealand and is qualified to practice law in New South Wales Australia.
 He has also practised in Indonesia, China and Australia.